 Are the dashboards restored in the car?

-No, not if it is woodwork restoration.
-All the pieces that need restoration are to be taken out of your car and supplied to me at my workshop in Normandy, France, ensuring that all dials, instruments and other items are stripped off.
+No, all the pieces that need restoration are to be taken out of your car and supplied to me at my workshop in Normandy, France, ensuring that all dials, instruments and other items are stripped off.
 Please ensure that only the woodwork is supplied to me.
 If items arrive with pieces left on that I would need to remove, then this may well incur a further charge.

 Can you guarantee to match colours if I only ask you to restore some of the items of woodwork?